scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    \frac{h_n^{(2)}(kr)}{h_n^{\prime(2)}(kR)},\ r > R

-where :math:`\theta_i` is the angle of incidence between the source and measurement point, :math:`f` is the operating frequency in Hz, :math:`r` is the distance fro the source to the center if the sphere, and one again :math:`R` is the sphere radius.
+where :math:`\theta_i` is the angle of incidence between the source and measurement point, :math:`f` is the operating frequency in Hz, :math:`r` is the distance from the source to the center of the sphere, and once again :math:`R` is the sphere radius.
 Recall also that the wave number :math:`k` contains :math:`f`.

 Formally this transfer function definition should include the propagation